-In order to provide these services to plans, AMI utilizes multi-disciplinary client service teams that have an average of 15 years of experience and minimal turnover.
-AMI has extensive experience with the IRS, DOL, ERISA legal firms and our service partners, including financial service firms, broker dealers, mutual fund companies, software firms, other TPA firms and others.
+In order to provide these services to plans, AMI utilizes multi-disciplinary client service teams that have many years of experience and minimal turnover.
+AMI has extensive experience with the IRS, DOL, ERISA legal firms and our service partners, including financial service firms, broker dealers, mutual fund companies, software firms, TPA firms and others.

 AMI's employees undergo extensive training and hold many industry designations.
 The firm employs a full-time internal technology staff and supports the business with continuously monitored custom software.
 AMI's interactive approach to client service, combined with technical quality, has led to a high client retention record.
 The leadership of the management is reflected in a business model built on client service teams supported by quality standards.

 The founder of AMI entered the insurance industry in 1979.
 He was working mostly with small business owners that expressed a need for assistance with setting up their benefit plans.
 Shortly thereafter, the founder created an insurance agency that specialized in employee benefits.
 They first contracted to provide enrollment and investment education services to a 401(k) plan in 1982.
 That plan is still with AMI today.